kolemannix/arraymap-js/README.md

 ArrayMap does its best to be efficient, but it is primarily about convenience and correctness, not performance.
 Since ArrayMap has to maintain additional information about the position of each key within the primary array, some of the operations are a bit more expensive, notably 'remove'.
-  However, it should be more than fast enough for any reasonable frontend use-case.
+  However, it should be more than fast enough for any reasonable frontend use case.
 Don't build a game-engine on top of it.

-TODO: Estimated Time complexity and space complexity properties can be found on each method.

 # The Basics